napari/docs/docs/developers/contributing/documentation/docs_deployment.md

           [napari/napari.github.io](https://github.com/napari/napari.github.io/tree/gh-pages).
         - Always deploys to the `dev/` folder on `napari.github.io` (version "latest" on the website).
-        - This is triggered on any commit to the `main` branch on `napari/docs` (and consequently triggers a new deployment of the `napari.org` website.)
+        - Deployment is triggered by any commit to the `main` branch on `napari/docs` (and consequently triggers a new deployment of the `napari.org` website.)